 - Lack of energy

-If the eye is affected, eye swelling, discoloration, and blindness can result.
+- Eye: If lymphoma affects the eye, eye swelling, discoloration, and blindness can result.

-The dog will show signs of anemia (due to low red blood cell counts), may have frequent infections (due to low white blood cell counts), and bleeding can occur from the nose or in the skin, in urine or feces, or in the whites of the eyes (due to low platelet counts).
+- Bone Marrow: The bone marrow of lymphoma will lead to low counts in platelets, red and white blood cells.
+The dog will show signs of anemia (due to low red blood cell counts) and may have frequent infections (due to low white blood cell counts).
+Additionally, bleeding can occur from the nose or in the skin, in urine or feces, or in the whites of the eyes (due to low platelet counts).

 Diagnosis and Treatment of Lymphoma in Dogs